hyosung11/Launch-School/Courses/JS129/study_guide4_20220327.md

 baz(); // Object [global] {...}
 ```

 In this code, we assign the `foo.bar` method to the `baz` variable.
 The `foo.bar` property and the `baz` variable now refer to the same function object.
 What should `baz()` log then?
 Since `baz` references a method of the `foo` object, you may think that its execution context must be `foo`.
 That's wrong though: as we've repeated several times, the execution context is determined entirely by how a function or method is called.
-Since we're calling `baz` as a standalone function, its execution context is the global object, not the `foo` object.
+Since we're *calling `baz` as a standalone function*, its execution context is the global object, not the `foo` object.

 ### 14.6 Explicit Function and Method Execution Context

 Using parenthesis after a function or method name is not the only way to invoke it.
 As we've seen, when you invoke a function with parentheses, JavaScript uses the global object as the implicit context; when you invoke a method, it uses the object that you used to call the method as the implicit context.

-There are, however, several ways to subvert this behavior.
-You can provide an explicit context to any function or method, and it doesn't have to be the global object or the object that contains the method.
+There are, however, several ways to subvert this behavior. *You can provide an explicit context to any function or method*, and it doesn't have to be the global object or the object that contains the method.
 Instead, you can use any object -- or even `null` -- as the execution context for any function or method.
 There are two main ways to do that in JavaScript: `call` and `apply`.

 ### 14.7 Implicit and Explicit Execution Context Summary

 All JavaScript functions and methods execute within an execution context, sometimes called its `this` binding.
 How `this` gets bound depends entirely on how the function is invoked.
-You can't tell a function's execution context by merely looking at how and where it's defined; y*ou must examine the invocation itself*.
+You can't tell a function's execution context by merely looking at how and where it's defined; *you must examine the invocation itself*.

 Regular function calls use the global object as their execution context, while method calls use the calling object as their context.
 You can override this behavior by setting the execution context explicitly with either `call` or `apply`.